 Train services also run from Pula’s end of the line station north of Pula Arena.
 Services run to Buzet and Lupoglav in northern Istria throughout the day, although the regularity of services varies.
 Tickets can be bought at the station at certain times of the day or on the train, but you’ll need the correct cash for this.

 Finally, Uber is available in Pula.
 A perk here is that the price you are quoted when you request the ride is what you are charged, rather than it being dependent on the actual route taken.
-Although, there are not that many drivers so at times it can be a slightly longer wait or, more rarely, no rides available at all.
+Although, there are not that many drivers, so at times it can be a slightly longer wait.
 A good alternative to use in these cases is Cammeo – the Croatian version of Uber.
 Whilst you can pay with your card via the app, that didn’t always work for me so I’d suggest having cash available.